ZEISS/precise-ui/src/components/Skeleton/Example.md

 **Elementary**

 The `Skeleton` component is quite flexible.
-It is block that can be use to display a loading skeleton instead of actual content.
-It will automatically adapt to your component.
+It displays a low fidelity UI into which information will be gradually loaded.

 By default it has a pulsing animation running infinitely.
 You could also pause it and show only the `Sekeleton`.